A 3 stage Japanese Epsilon research rocket (potentially an ICBM) being launched from Uchinoura Space Center in southern Japan.

 Modern ballistic missiles generally have solid fuel stages (for quicker preparation and more rugged handling) rather than liquid.
 So it is more than a coincidence that the first, second and third stages of the Epsilon are solid fuel.

-The Epsilon's specifications are very similar to the fully developed (but then cancelled) US MX ICBM.
+The Epsilon's specifications are very similar to the fully developed (but then cancelled) US MX missile ICBM.
 For comparison the MX's specs are Height 22m, Diameter 2.3m, Weight 97 tons, 3 stages, blast yield 3 Mt total (using up to 10 MIRVs).

 The extent to which the US assisted JAXA's Epsilon Project is unclear.
 Japan Aerospace eXploration Agency (JAXA) is Japan’s NASA equivalent.
 Space agencies have dual military-civilian use technology and dual-use career personnel.
 JAXA, and of course NASA, are dual-use - although space agencies rarely admit this.